altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 Hmm, it was troubling.<br/>
 If it was something recorded in books, he could write it out immediately, but Regis found it hard to talk about himself.
 After all, there wasn’t any books that listed Regis’ feelings.<br/>
 "… I know she is a charming lady, but I don’t feel any urge to say I like her.
 Now that you mentioned it, I had never considered anything related to my love life."<br/>
-Regis answered with an awkward smile, and Clarice sighed:
+Regis answered with an awkward smile, and Clarice sighed:<br/>
 "Sir Regis is the same as usual."<br/>
 "… Did I fail to meet your expectations?"<br/>
 "Who knows?
 By the way, do you like the Princess?"<br/>